AnukulPK/AnukulPK/README.md

 ### I am a front-end developer

-I am interested to develop and write about software solutions using JavaScript, TypeScript, ReactJS, and Springboot.
+I am interested in developing and writing about software solutions using JavaScript, TypeScript, ReactJS, and Node JS.

 ### Technologies and Programming languages/frameworks I work with: